chingc/docs-nix/README.md

 curl https://github.com/NixOS/nixpkgs/releases.atom | xml2json | jq .
 ```

-- The `--ignore-environment` option prevents the script from implicitly using programs that may already exist on the system that will run the script.
+- The `--ignore-environment` option prevents the script from implicitly using programs that may already exist on the system.
 - The `--command` option specifies the interpreter that will be invoked by nix shell after it has obtained the dependencies and initialized the environment.

 Notice how `nix shell` was only specified once when using multiple nix shell shebangs.